 Obesity is not something that is uncontrollable.
 While there are factors that can make it more difficult to lose weight, such as certain medication side effects and sensitivity to carbohydrates (carbs) or fat, most of these factors can be eliminated to lower body weight.

 How Genetic Testing for Weight Loss Works

 Does DNA work for weight loss?
 Many people ask this question and the answer is yes.
 This is how it works:

 Gene variants can cause people to be at higher risk of being overweight or obese.
-DNA testing looks at those varients on genetic markers that researchers have found that related to weight.
+DNA testing looks at those genetic markers, also known as variants, that researchers have identified as being related to weight.
 The genetic test results show if people have the variants on those markets that other people have that are overweight or obese.